 Wednesday, October 15 at 2pm at the Center at Punchard

 Join us for our final High Tea & History program as local historian Char Lyons provides a virtual tour of Andover through the early settler’s burial yard, the South Church Cemetery.
 Learn about the famous and infamous residents of Andover’s earliest resting place.
 High Tea & History is a collaboration between Andover Historical Society and the Center at Punchard.
 Register for this free event by calling 978-623-8321.

 An Evening with Michael Nethercott

 Thursday, October 16 at 7pm at the Andover Historical Society

 As part of his ongoing book tour, mystery writer and storyteller Michael Nethercott will be appearing in Andover for a night of memorable story-telling.
 He will begin the event by telling several ghost stories, both traditional and (presumably) true—from his sprawling Irish family.
 Following the storytelling, Nethercott will read a short excerpt from his first novel, The Séance Society, discuss the book, and field audience questions.
 Copies of both novels will be available for sale, courtesy of the Andover Bookstore, and can be signed by the author. $10 members, $15 non-members.
-Register for this event by calling 978-475-2236.
-Online registration available September 24.
+Register for this event online by calling 978-475-2236.
+Online registration now available.

 Spooktacular Story Hour